CMSIS-Driver Validation

 Configuration

-Communication interface settings used during command exchange are set in the SPI_Server_Config.h configuration file.
+Communication settings are defined in SPI_Server_Config.h file.

 SPI_Server_Config.h configuration file in Configuration Wizard view mode